 While “we are all apprentices in a craft where no one ever becomes a master” (Ernest Hemingway), we owe it to our work to make it the best it can be.
 This session explores how to hone a draft into a publishable work.
 Sharing personal feedback received in M.F.A. workshops and from editors, Carla Damron will describe the complex revision process, examining both “big picture” problems and micro issues.

-The seventh annual Pat Conroy Literary Festival will be held on October 28th to 30th, 2022, in beautiful Beaufort, South Carolina.
-Join us as we honor Pat Conroy’s legacy as student, teacher, and mentor through our 2022 festival.
+The eighth annual Pat Conroy Literary Festival will be held October 26-29, 2023, in beautiful Beaufort, South Carolina.
+Join us as we honor Pat Conroy’s legacy as student, teacher, and mentor through our 2023 festival.

-Presented by the Pat Conroy Literary Center the annual festival will be held as a series live-streamed author presentations and panel discussions, online writing workshops, exhibits, and virtual tours.
+Presented by the Pat Conroy Literary Center the annual festival will be held as a series of author presentations and panel discussions, writing workshops, exhibits, and virtual tours.

 VISIT + CONNECT